Dot To Dot Worksheets

 - Guided Explanation - You finally find the banana, the cow, and the volleyball.
 Some kids might think the volleyball is a basketball or soccer ball.

-- Independent Practice Worksheet - This set of pictures is spread out over 4 pages.
+- Independent Practice Worksheet - This set of pictures are spread out over 4 pages.
+Make sure to draw pictures to help you solve the problems.
+To see the whole picture, you might need to connect parts without dots.

 A good way to get started is to complete a pictures that is already partially drawn.